-

 First Offenses

-Penalties vary depending on the number of offenses you’ve committed.
-For first offenses of the following you will lose your CDL for at least one year:- Driving a commercial motor vehicle (CMV) under the influence of alcohol or a controlled substance (
+Penalties vary depending on the number of offenses you've committed.
+For 1st offenses of the following you will lose your CDL for at least 1 year:

 - Leaving the scene of an accident involving a CMV you were driving